PavelBlinnikov/pwnslub/README.md

 It is possible to modify libslub and reload it in your debugger as described in the [Development Guide](docs/DevelopmentGuide.md).

-## Prepare
+## Preparation

 To make this module work you need some kind of debug info.
-In case of DWARF everything will work withoun any problem but speaking of BTF you'll need some preps.
+In case of DWARF everything will work without any problem but speaking of BTF you'll need some preps.

 ```bash
 # .BTF extract